Loading

 Shareholder structure

-At the balance sheet date, Folketrygdfondet was the largest shareholder holding 9.45 per cent of the Kitron shares, followed by Vevlen Gård AS with 7.54 per cent and MP Pensjon with 5.29 per cent.
-The liquidity of the share was 100 per cent.
-The 20 largest shareholders held a total of 56.17 per cent of the company’s shares at the end of the year
+At the balance sheet date, Folketrygdfondet was the largest shareholder holding 10.0 per cent of the Kitron shares, followed by Verdipapirfonden Odin Norge with 7.16 per cent and MP Pensjon with 4.87 per cent.
+Liquidity of the share was 100 per cent.
+The 20 largest shareholders held a total of 54.44 per cent of the company’s shares at the end of the year.

 20 largest shareholders